 A woman capable of becoming pregnant must not take acitretin unless ALL of the following criteria are met:

 Acitretin must not be taken by pregnant women.
-As well, women must not become pregnant while taking acitretin and should use effective birth control for at least 3years after stopping this medication.
+As well, women must not become pregnant while taking acitretin and should use effective birth control for at least 1 month before starting this medication, while taking this medication, and for 3 years after stopping this medication.
 Women should not breast-feed while taking acitretin or for 3 years after stopping the medication.

 Alcohol must not be consumed while taking acitretin and for 2 months after stopping the treatment.

 What side effects are possible with this medication?